 The travel from Barranquilla to Armenia, capital of the Quindio Department, lasts 19 hours, going through the distance of 678.5 mi (1092 km).
 The bus company that covers this route is Expreso Brasilia, which departs twice a day, once in the morning at 7 a.m., and then in the evening at 18:00 p.m.
 The terminal is located at the Universidad Simón Bolívar, and arrives at the Transportes Armenia Terminal.
 This municipality has a tropical climate with an average annual temperature of 67 °F (19.4 °C).
 It's a territory with constant precipitations all the year and it's one of the key elements of the famous coffee axis of Colombia.

-Why book Barranquilla to Armenia bus with redBus?
+Why book a Barranquilla a Armenia bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Barranquilla to Armenia.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Barranquilla to Armenia.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Barranquilla is located at the height from 4 mamsl to 98mamsl, depending on the area of the city.
 The distance from Barranquilla to Bogota is 764 mi (1230 km) and the travel takes approximately 24 hours.
 Barranquilla doesn't have a specific foundation date, the city was born spontaneously due to the agglomeration of indigenous and Spanish who settled the area approximately since 1530.
 According to Gonzalo Fernandez de Oviedo y Valdes, this place was a canoe pier, where diverse goods were sold as salt and prawns, among others.Its history starts with the independence of the Spanish power, in the Free State of Cartagena in 1813; at this time it was called first Billa de Barlovento as recognition, to finally be Barranquilla and its celebration date on April the 7th.In the middle of the 19th century, the city acquires importance as sea and river port of Colombia and thanks to steam boat, Cali achieve being in contact with cities as Cali or Medellin, transforming into the entrance door of new products and travellers from all over the world.
 In the 20th century the city consolidates as city mainly of business and is called "the Gold Door of Colombia".
 Nowadays it's known as a city of great cultural wealth and with the Carnival of Barranquilla, the biggest festival of the country.